The Harsh Truth About Extreme Workouts

 The infomercials on these products usually show these super intense workouts; then, some ripped fitness “expert” says, “If you do this workout six to seven days per week you will look like me!”

-Now, would working out in this way provide you with results?
-The answer is yes but a more important question you should ask is, will working out in this way put me at risk for injuries?
+Now, would working out in this specific way provide you with results?
+The answer is yes; but a more important question you should ask is, “Will working out in this way put me at risk for injuries?”

 The answer to that question is a resounding, “Yes!”
 There is no point in getting “ripped” if you end of with an injury that takes you out of the game for two months.
 Additionally, many of the people ordering these programs and exercise tools have never worked out a day in their lives.

-Don’t get me wrong, I am not saying that your workouts should be easy or that they shouldn’t require some dedication.
-They should be hard but you don’t want them to be so hard you get injured or just simply end up hating it.
+We are not saying that your workouts should be easy or that they shouldn’t require some dedication.
+They should be hard, but you don’t want them to be so hard that you get injured or just simply end up dreading working out.

-When it comes to working out… LESS is MORE!
+When it comes to working out, sometimes, less is actually more.

 The most important reason the “less is more” strategy to fitness works so well is because it allows you to become fitter and stronger without wearing your body down.
 Excessive wear and tear will keep you from being fit for a lifetime.